mit-han-lab/tinyengine/tutorial/training/README.md

 2. Download and import this project into your STM32CubeIDE.
 3. Connect your Arducam to the board with jumper wires.
 4. Compile and flash program into your STM32F746G-DISCO discovery board.
 5. Done!
-In the demo, the LCD screen on your STM32F746G-DISCO discovery board should display person detection results (person/no person) and frames per second (FPS).
+In the demo, the LCD screen on your STM32F746G-DISCO discovery board should display inference/training results and frames per second (FPS).

 ## Detailed Instruction